-Before attempting that first launch, tow your boat to a nearby empty parking lot and practice backing.
-When backing, be sure to have a lookout to help direct you.
+Before attempting that first launch, tow your boat to a nearby empty parking lot and practice backing your trailer.
+Whenever you are backing up, be sure to have a lookout to help direct you.

-Make sure your outboard or outdrive unit is raised to clear obstacles.
-If not already so equipped, consider installing a right side mirror on your tow vehicle.
+Make sure your outboard is raised to clear obstacles.

+If it is not already so equipped, consider installing a right side mirror on your tow vehicle.